Tweaking Windows 10 Privacy Settings With ShutUp10Written on May 24, 2017 by Samyntha Hubbard

 Windows 10 is by far the most invasive operating system that Microsoft has created to date.
 Between data-tracking tidbits and forced tethering to Microsoft's online services, Windows 10 is almost always looking over your digital shoulder.
 This can be a daunting thought and one that does not sit well with most end-users and rightfully so!

 In this day and age, it is nearly impossible to escape the “eye-in-the-sky”; Facebook is watching.
 Google is watching, Apple is watching.
 Alexa is listening...and the list goes on.
 Unless you decide to become a hermit crab or live in a hole (or perhaps both), most of these privacy invasions are nearly impossible to avoid.
 Here at Puget Systems, we take your privacy very seriously.
-We may not be able to control the sites that you visit, the newsletters you subscribe to or the things you buy online but we can help you reduce the amount of information that your operating system is collecting behind your back and that, my friends, is exactly what we do when we conduct our Windows 10 privacy tweaks!
+We may not be able to control the sites that you visit, the newsletters you subscribe to or the things you buy online but we can help you reduce the amount of information that your operating system is collecting behind your back and that, my friends, is exactly why we are sharing this article with you!

 “It seems like going forward we have two choices.
 We can either accept that privacy is dead and that we now live in an open world or we can challenge this notion and continue to fight for privacy” - Jacob Morgan, Forbes Magazine

-When you select to have Windows 10 privacy settings tweaked during the build process, we accomplish this through the assistance of a nifty tool called ShutUp10.
+If you would like to safeguard your privacy in Windows 10, I would recommend soliciting the assistance of a nifty tool called ShutUp10.
 ShutUp10 is a program designed by a software company known as O&O Software.
 O&O is based out of Berlin, Germany and is one of the leading manufacturers of system tools for the Windows operating system.

 “As a Microsoft Gold Partner (the highest partner level) we are in constant touch with Microsoft and stand at the very forefront of new Windows technology.” - O&O Software